cbalint13/opencv-dlco/workspace/README.md

 (04) *04-prlearn.sh* will learn low dimensional efficient pool-regions over the `filter.h5` using precomputed distances.
 This may take very long time even using GPU, up to ~1 week given actual 256 combinations of mu and gamma regularization parameters over the three datasets.
+Results and logs will be stored within `pr-learn` folder.

 (05) *05-prstats.sh* will compute and log performance statistics for all learnt pool-region filters like: false positive rate, area under curve and